Professor Lyn Beazley AO

 He is CEO of the Allen Institute for Brain Science in Seattle, leading an ambitious project to build an open, online, interactive atlas of the human brain.
 The non-profit Institute was established in 2003 with a $100 million founding donation by Microsoft co-founder Paul Allen.

-Dr Jones was previously in the biotechnology industry, including Merck and Co.
+Dr Jones previously worked in the biotechnology industry, including at Merck and Co.

 Professor John Funder AO

 National scientific advisory member

 Professor Funder is a renowned Australian scientist with significant experience managing large collaborative projects, enriching our ability to coordinate research across the Centre’s nodes.

 John is a Distinguished Scientist at Hudson Institute of Medical Research at Monash Medical Centre, and a Professorial Fellow at the Centre for Neuroscience at the University of Melbourne.